 Tania Bardyn, MLIS, AHIP

-Associate Dean of University Libraries
+Associate Dean for Health Sciences, UW Libraries

 Sean D. Mooney, PhD